Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: The Proposed Methods

-As illustrated in Fig.\,\ref{compents}(b), the Multi-scale SAM module contains two important parts, namely the sampling aggregation module (SAM) and the inter-scale aggregation module (IAM).
+The responsibility of Multi-scale SAM is to implicitly align the LDR images in feature spaces, and the overall structure of this module is shown in Fig.\,\ref{compents}(b).
+As observed, multi-scale SAM involves two important parts, namely, the intra-scale sampling and aggregation module (Intra-SAM) and the inter-scale aggregation module (Inter-AM).

-\textbf{Sampling and Aggregation Module (SAM)}.
-For each scale space, SAM aligns pixels in the non-reference features by sampling its neighboring features and then adaptively aggregating sampled features according to their correspondence with the reference features.
-As illustrated in Fig.\,\ref{SAM}, the proposed SAM module consists of three parts: sample generator, correspondence computation, and sample aggregation.
-Given two input features at the $s$-th scale space, denoted as $F_{s}$ and $\hat{F}_{s}$, which are the features extracted from the non-reference image and the reference image, respectively, the sample generator takes these two features, as well as the sampling map $P_{s-1}$ from the previous scale space as input and generates the sampling map of the $s$-th scale space $P_{s}$.
-The sampling map $P_{s-1}$ contains the coarse sampling information of the $(s-1)$-th scale space, so it can be used as the prior information to guide the generation of the sampling map of the $s$-th scale space.
-In our method, the sample generator is a small convolutional network with four convolutional layers, and the sampling map $P_{s}$ is computed as follows:
+\textbf{Intra-SAM}.
+Intra-SAM takes features from each scale space as the input for alignment.
+Its primary function is to align pixels in the non-reference features by sampling neighboring features, and then, adaptively aggregating the features according to their correspondence with the reference features.
+As illustrated in Fig.\,\ref{SAM}, the proposed Intra-SAM module comprises three parts: sample generator, correspondence computation, and sample aggregation.

+Given two input features in the $s$-th scale space, denoted as $F_{s}$ and $\hat{F}_{s}$, which are the features extracted from the non-reference image and the reference image, respectively, the sample generator takes these two features, as well as the sampling map $P_{s-1}$ from the previous scale space, as input, to generate the sampling map of the $s$-th scale space $P_{s}$.
+The sampling map $P_{s-1}$ contains the coarse sampling information of the $(s-1)$-st scale space, which can be used as prior information to guide the generation of the sampling map or matrix of the $s$-th scale space.
+In our method, the sample generator is a small convolutional network with four convolutional layers, and the sampling map $P_{s}$ is computed, as follows: